ledux/pawi-hololens-doku/pawi.doku.md

 # Abstract (english)

-Hololens are mixed reality glasses by Microsoft.
+HoloLens are mixed reality glasses by Microsoft.
 They can extend the environment with holographic elements and interact programmatically with the surroundings.

 This document describes first steps with this new technology and the developement of a framework